Companion Plants For Bleeding Hearts

 rotten garden compost to the soil and replant the roots.

 Water the plants in well to settle the soil around the roots.

 Bleeding Heart Varieties

-Dicentra spectabilis 'Alba' is a white bleeding heart with pure white flowers.
+A white Bleeding Heart with pure white flowers.
 This variety is not as vigorous as the pink one but it is very

+shortly after flowering.
 Dicentra cucullaria is also called 'Dutchman's Breeches'.